Kiera Fong

 Co-Manager

-I am a high school student at Lakeside School with a deep-rooted passion for the sciences and their power to drive both discovery and equity.
-At the Seattle Science Lab, I’m excited to help build a community where curiosity leads, collaboration thrives, and every student feels seen, heard, and empowered to envision themselves in STEM.
+I am a senior at Lakeside School, driven by a deep-rooted passion for the sciences and their power to fuel both discovery and equity.
+I have always been fascinated by how scientific curiosity can spark understanding, and how that understanding can open doors for others.
+As co-manager, I’m eager to help build a community where curiosity leads, collaboration thrives, and every student feels seen, heard, and empowered to envision themselves in STEM.
+I want our space to be one where questions are celebrated, mistakes become lessons, and everyone, no matter their background or experience, can envision themselves as a scientist, a problem-solver, and a changemaker.

 Nimona Namera